 A new system for categorising hospital products was introduced from 1 April 2019.

 To make it easier for everyday Australians to identify, compare, research and take out health insurance, a tiered system for hospital cover is now mandatory for all insurers.

 What does this mean?

-Essentially this means that Hospital products will be simplified for Members by creating easily understood tiers of cover.
+Essentially this means that Hospital products are simplified for members by creating easily understood tiers of cover.
 There are four tiers of hospital products – Gold, Silver, Bronze and Basic.
 These product tiers were introduced from 1 April 2019.
 HIF will be able to offer additional coverage in the Basic, Bronze and Silver tiers.
 Minimum requirements for each tier of cover are outlined in the Private Health Insurance (Reforms) Amendment Rules 2018.

 Why is this important?